Stand Out Among Nursing Professionals by Completing Our Master of Science in Nursing and Healthcare Administration Dual Degree

 Liberty University’s MSN/MSHA dual degree is based on the curriculum guidelines set forth by the American Association of Colleges of Nursing (AACN).
 Graduates will integrate research and scholarship into advanced nursing practice, promote culturally competent population healthcare, utilize strategic management and marketing techniques, address legal and ethical concerns for health professionals, and collaborate with members of inter-professional teams to support best practices in healthcare.

-- Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and ranked as the #2 online school in America by Niche.com.
-Earning your online MSN/MSHA degree from a nonprofit university with this kind of recognition will set you apart from others in your field.
+- We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
+Our commitment to excellence also helped us rank among Niche.com’s top 10 online schools in America.
+Earning your online MSN/MSHA degree from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 - The baccalaureate degree program in nursing, master’s degree program in nursing, Doctor of Nursing Practice program, and the post-graduate APRN certificate program at Liberty University School of Nursing are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).